widihastomo/okr/replit.md

 ## Changelog
 ```
 Changelog:
 - July 09, 2025.
+Successfully completed email settings management system with comprehensive provider configuration:
+  * Fixed email settings API to return proper array data structure instead of database metadata
+  * Updated all email provider classes to use correct nodemailer.createTransport() method (was using createTransporter)
+  * Enhanced error handling in email service to show specific error messages from each provider
+  * Added comprehensive setup instructions for Gmail SMTP and SendGrid in email settings interface
+  * Email test functionality working correctly with Mailtrap sandbox (for testing) and real providers (for production)
+  * System admin can configure and test Mailtrap, SendGrid, Gmail, and SMTP settings through web interface
+  * Database properly populated with email provider configurations and fallback chain
+  * Added helpful guidance that Mailtrap sandbox is for testing only, real emails require Gmail/SendGrid credentials
+- July 09, 2025.
 Successfully fixed registration system and implemented complete user onboarding flow:
   * Fixed duplicate registration route conflict between authRoutes.ts and routes.ts that was causing "Required" validation errors
   * Added proper slug generation for organizations table with fallback mechanism to prevent null constraint violations